 Is there a film department at the University of Pittsburgh?

-Film Studies is not a department at Pitt.
-It is an interdisciplinary and interdepartmental program that offers a major and minor in Film Studies through the Department of English.
+The Film and Media Studies Program is not a department at Pitt.
+It is an interdisciplinary and interdepartmental program that offers a major and minor in Film and Media Studies through the Department of English.

 What is an interdisciplinary program?

-This means that the courses one takes for the major are given by faculty in a variety of different departments.
-Nonetheless, they all count for a major or certificate in film studies.
+This means that the courses one takes for the major are taught by faculty in a variety of different departments.
+Nonetheless, they all count for a major or certificate in Film and Media Studies.

-If I want to major in film studies at Pitt, do I have to submit a portfolio or special application to the Film Studies Program?
+If I want to study film production at Pitt, do I have to submit a portfolio or special application to the Film and Media Studies Program?

-No. Admission is handled entirely by the admissions office and not the Film Studies Program.
-Once at the University, you can declare a film studies major.
+No. Undergraduate admission is handled entirely by the Office of Admissions and Financial Aid, and not by the Film and Media Studies Program.
+Once you have been accepted to the University of Pittsburgh, you can declare a Film and Media Studies major without any prior film experience.

 I am interested in beginning in a film academic community.
 Can you tell me more?

 For first term freshmen entering in a fall term who are interested in film and film production, we highly recommend the How to Make a Movie Academic Community.
-The nineteen students registered for this community take three courses together: Seminar in Composition: Film (required composition course), Motion Picture Fundamentals (fulfills the Creative Expression general education requirement), and the one credit course Introduction to the Arts and Sciences (a specialized version of that course geared specifically toward potential film majors and minors).
+The nineteen students registered for this community take three courses together: Seminar in Composition: Film (required composition course), Motion Picture Fundamentals (fulfills the Creative Expression general education requirement), and the one-credit course Introduction to the Arts and Sciences (a specialized version of that course geared specifically toward potential Film and Media Studies majors and minors).

 If I want to visit campus prior to applying to or enrolling at Pitt, what should I do and whom shall I see when I visit?